The compact support property for solutions to stochastic heat equations with stable noise: The stochastic integral formula

 for $s \in [0,t]$.
-In particular, this enables us to bound the moments of $|Z(t,x)|$ using Proposition~\ref{prop_bdg}.
+In particular, this enables us to bound the moments of $|Z(t,x)|$ using Lemma~\ref{lemma_bdg}.
 We will implicitly use this approach without comment in the sequel.

-The series of lemmas which follow (Lemma~\ref{lemma_aux_integ1} to Lemma~\ref{lemma_moments_allT1}) are a close reworking of the arguments used by Yang and Zhou in \cite{YZ2017} to prove similar moment bounds for solutions to a certain class of spde.
-However, they only studied the equation in one spatial dimension.
-The changes to the argument to the higher-dimensional setting are non-trivial, and because the argument is quite technical, merely sketching the necessary changes would be unintelligible.
-We have therefore opted include the proof in full detail.
+The next several lemmas (Lemmas~\ref{lemma_aux_integ1}-\ref{lemma_moments_allT1}) follow the arguments used by Yang and Zhou in \cite{YZ2017} to prove similar moment bounds for solutions to a class of SPDEs including \eqref{e_spde1}.
+However, their argument was restricted to the case $d=1$.
+The changes to the argument in the higher-dimensional setting are non-trivial, and because the argument is quite technical, merely sketching the necessary changes would be unintelligible.
+We have therefore included the full proof.

 \begin{lemma} There exists $T_0 \in (0,1]$ and $K_1 = K_1(\alpha, \gamma, d) > 0$ such that for all $t \in (0,T_0]$,

 for a.e. $x \in \R^d$. \end{lemma}

 \begin{proof} First, let $(t,x) \in \cU$ (as in Lemma~\ref{lemma_aeintegalpha}) so that $Z(t,x)$ is well-defined.
 For $k \in \N$, we define $Z_k(t,x)$ by